Filip Chlapík: International play

 Chlapík won silver medals with the Czech under-18 national team at both the 2014 IIHF World U18 Championships and 2014 Ivan Hlinka Memorial Tournament.
 He also competed at the 2015 IIHF World U18 Championships where the Czech national team was eliminated in the Quarterfinals.
+On 7 February 2026, it was announced that Chlapík will represent the Czech Republic for the 2026 Winter Olympics replacing an injured Pavel Zacha.

 Personal life

 Chlapík is good friends with Daniel Sprong.
 Sprong was chosen just two picks ahead of Chlapík by the Pittsburgh Penguins.

 His brother Adam Chlapík is also a hockey player.